tol-is/tailwind-compositor/readme.md

 ---

-#### 8/9 - fonts : array[opentype]
+#### 6/7 - fonts : array[opentype]

 The font scale provides all the information needed to render text styles.
 Each entry describes a font/weight/style set, and only those that are part of the system will be enabled.

 The `file` property, is used to extract the vertical metrics dynamically from the font-file.
-If you want to configure the metrics manually, you can avoid the `file` prop.
+If you want to configure the metrics manually, you can omit the `file` prop.

-**Gotcha** some fonts might be designed as italic, but are not configured as such.
-If you use the `file` property, you might need to configure the `weight` and `italic` properties manually.

-You can use the [vertical metrics](https://vertical-metrics.netlify.app) app to manually extract font metrics, or other tools like glyphs, robofont or ask your type foundry.

 The `key` property is used to name the utility classes.
 The configuration bellow will produce four font styles.
 The recommended convention is `${family}-${weight}${style}`.